-Evorel Conti is used for
+Evorel Sequi is used for

-- The symptoms of the menopause (see 'What is the menopause?').
-It is suitable for women who have not had a period (menstrual bleed) for at least 18 months - Prevent osteoporosis (fragile bones) in women who have had the menopause and are most likely to have bone problems.
-Evorel Conti are only used if other medicines for osteoporosis have been tried first and they have not worked.
+- The symptoms of the menopause (see 'What is themenopause?').
+It is only used in women who still have a womb.
+It is suitable for women who have had the menopause (postmenopausal) or who are around the time of the menopause (perimenopausal) - Prevent osteoporosis (fragile bones) in women who have had the menopause and are most likely to have bone problems.
+Evorel Sequi is only used if other medicines for osteoporosis have been tried first and they have not worked.